Jacob's Awards: Awards ceremony

+In early years, awards were presented in Jacob's factory; later they moved to a hotel, usually in Dublin.
 In the 30 years of its existence, compères of the annual Jacob's Awards event included Hilton Edwards and Frank Hall.
 Winners were presented with their awards by a senior member of the Irish government, sometimes the taoiseach of the day (Jack Lynch in 1977, for example).

 Due to the "economic circumstances of the sponsoring company", the 1983 and 1984 awards were presented at a single event, which took place on 22 February 1985.

 What turned out to be the final awards ceremony took place in Dublin on 11 November 1993.
 The Minister for Arts, Culture and the Gaeltacht, Michael D. Higgins, presented the awards on that occasion.
 No formal announcement was made by the sponsor about the future of the awards so the reason they were terminated is unknown.
-However, the death of public relations consultant and radio presenter, Frankie Byrne, shortly after the 1993 event may have been a factor.
+However, the death of Frankie Byrne shortly after the 1993 event may have been a factor.